 Sobel is best known for his research on how to make effective decisions in situations that are risky and complex.
 His current research pursues that theme by modeling decision makers’ preferences regarding timing and risk.
 The settings include the coordination of a firm’s operational and financial decisions, a treatment regime for a patient with a serious chronic disease, mitigating global climate change, and coordinating a firm’s capacity expansion with its operations.

 Twenty-three doctoral students completed their dissertations under his direction, and many went on to distinguished careers all over the world.
 Sobel’s honors include Fellow of the Institute for Operations Research and Management Science (INFORMS), Distinguished Fellow of the Manufacturing and Service Operations Management Society (MSOM), the University Lead Award of the Society of Manufacturing Engineers (SME), runner-up for the Lanchester Prize of the Operations Research Society of America (ORSA), the best paper award of iFORM (the special interest group on the interface of finance, operations, and risk management), Sigma Xi (science honor society), Alpha Pi Mu (industrial engineering honor society), and conferences at Case and Rutgers University on the occasion of his retirement.
 Sobel has served on the editorial boards of premier journals and published several books and many research papers on topics in operations research, operations and supply chain management, economics, and the natural environment.

 Selected Recent Presentations

-Sobel, M., INFORMS Annual Meeting, “Operations Management and the Discounting-Risk Neutrality Conundrum,” November 2014.
+Sobel, M. J., “Operations Management and the Discounting-Risk Neutrality Conundrum,” INFORMS Annual Meeting, 2014.

-Sobel, M., University of Chicago, "The Trojan Horse of Discounting Under Risk", Booth School of Business, Chicago, May 2013.
+Sobel, M. J., "The Trojan Horse of Discounting Under Risk", University of Chicago, 2013.

 Selected Papers and Books